 Development of antibody-based biomarker assays still remains expensive and time consuming and most of them are generated to measure 1-5 proteins.
 Additionally, the target proteins need to be known and the resulting antibodies need to be thoroughly tested to exclude cross-reactivity.
 Genetic tests are fast but do not provide quantitative information or information about post-translational modifications, isoforms generated by alternative splicing….

-Proteomics facilitates much faster identification and validation of new biomarker candidates, even at low levels.
+Proteomics employing mass spectrometry facilitates much faster identification and validation of new biomarker candidates, even at low levels.
 Furthermore, it is possible to identify post-translational modifications, to quantitatively evaluate protein expression and even to distinguish between isoforms.

 Biomarker research using proteomics is fast, antibody-free and scalable and can be applied at all research stages, from biomarker discovery and validation to routine measurements.